emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/z80-cpu.md

 #### Running tests in emuStudio

-Create new virtual computer, call it "ZX Spectrum":
+Use the [ZX Spectrum 48K]({{ site.baseurl }}/zxspectrum48k/) virtual computer configuration, or create a custom one:

 ![Abstract schema of ZX Spectrum]({{ site.baseurl }}/assets/altair8800/zx-spectrum-schema.png){:style="max-width:555"}

-It is basically the same computer as Altair8800 with Z80, but instead of ADM-3A terminal it uses draft of ZX-spectrum display.
-This device is not even documented, because it's not really ZX spectrum.
-It exists just to be able to run existing Z80 test suites.

 When the computer is opened, load compiled test suite in memory, e.g. file `src/z80full.out` at address 0x8000.
-Then, open the ZX-display and run emulation.
+Then, open the ZX Spectrum display and run emulation.

 #### Selecting only some tests